filipsobol/sonda/docs/configuration.md

 Specifies whether to read source maps of imported modules.

 By default, external dependencies bundled into a single file appear as a single asset.
 When this option is enabled, the report includes the source files of imported modules, if their source maps are available.
+This option allows for breaking dependencies down into their original source files in the report.

 Enabling this option may increase report generation time and reduce the accuracy of estimated GZIP and Brotli sizes.